 Depending on what you want to do you will choose either internal or external keying.

-Internal vs External keying
+Differences between Internal and External keying

 With Internal keying, the keying is done by the video card itself.
 You enter the video signal in one of the input of the video card, and OnTheAir CG sends the graphics to be overlaid to the card that overlays it on top of the incoming signal.

-Withe External keying, the card will not mix the video and the graphics, the mix between the 2 will be done by an external device such as a Production Switcher.
+With External keying, the card will not mix the video and the graphics, the mix between the 2 will be done by an external device such as a Production Switcher.

 When you enable the External Keying, the video card outputs 2 video signals using 2 connectors: